 To learn more about the Montford Point Marines, visit; www.MontfordPointMarines.org

-AHP will raise funds and awareness to benefit the NMPM Assoc.
+Raising funds and awareness for the NMPM Assoc.
 Auxiliary